archithaajith/InterViewTask/README.md

-Contains Test cases and Bug report for the Covid tracker webpage
+InerGTestApp folder contains the automation project Interview Task folder contains Test cases and Bug report for the Covid tracker webpage